SoftFluent/CodeFluent-Entities-Documentation/update_your_model.md

     foreach (Product product in ProductCollection.LoadByAvailable(true))

-We will display only the available products in the promp.
+We will display only the available products in the prompt.